bleachevil/Project3/README.md

 * Funds for the company - having these pools of funds, at various durations, gives the company access to these funds at either a short term or long term basis.
 They can use these to increase their liquidity, and for other investments.

+* Employee benefits - depending on the company, these tokens could potentially be traded in for vacation days ( if they have a balance at maturtity and wish not to redeem)

 ## COMPONENTS OF THE CONTRACT

 While building the contract, we thought of various points to consider.